MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/passportforwork-csp.md

 If you enable this policy setting, Windows Hello for Business will wait until the device has received a certificate payload from the mobile device management server before provisioning a PIN.

-If you disable or do not configure this policy setting, the PIN will be provisioned when the user logs in, without waiting for a certificate payload.
+If you disable or don't configure this policy setting, the PIN will be provisioned when the user logs in, without waiting for a certificate payload.

 Supported operations are Add, Get, Delete, and Replace.